 Mouth alcohol also occurs in people who:

 Healthy bodies normally get energy from carbohydrates in the diet.
-When we eat carbohydrates, our digestive systems break them down into sugars.
-One of these sugars is glucose, our bodies’ main energy source.
+When we eat carbohydrates, our digestive systems break them down into sugars such as glucose – our bodies’ main energy source.

 Glucose passes from the digestive tract into the bloodstream (which is why it’s often referred to as “blood sugar”).
 If we don’t eat enough carbohydrates to produce the blood sugar we need – because of dieting or starvation – our body must turn to our fat stores.

-Fat is broken down in the liver and is turned into various chemical substances, including those known as “ketone bodies” or “ketones,” and isopropyl alcohol.
+Fat is broken down in the liver and is turned into various chemical substances, including those known as “ketone bodies” or “ketones.”.
 In the absence of glucose, our bodies can burn ketone bodies for fuel.
 In the process of turning fats into ketones, however, the liver also produces a form of isopropyl alcohol (acetone).

 Excess ketones (and isopropyl alcohol) are excreted in the urine and the urine and breath.
-Breath testing device manufacturers claim that their equipment can tell the difference between ethyl alcohol (the kind found in alcoholic beverages) and isopropyl alcohol.
-However, this isn’t always the case.
+Breath testing device manufacturers claim that their equipment can tell the difference between ethyl alcohol (the kind found in alcoholic beverages) and isopropyl alcohol; however, this is not always the case.